 To see more about what you will learn in this program, visit the Learning Outcomes website!

 In keeping with the University’s mission to provide an international curriculum, the World Literature minor offers N.C.
 State students (excluding English majors in Literature concentration) an opportunity to study literature and cultures outside the Anglo-American tradition.
 Students will develop critical and analytical skills and enhance the global perspective essential in today’s job market.
-The minor offers choices from a range of courses that include film, animation, illustrations, texts, lyrics, and popular cultural references.
+The minor offers choices from a range of courses that include film, animation, illustrations, texts, lyrics, and popular cultural references, with courses from History, History of Art, Music, Philosophy, Religious Studies and Literature.
 Readings are in English translation, but original texts supplied on request.
 Many World Cultural Literacy courses are cross-listed in the Department of Foreign Languages and Literatures and the English Department.
 This minor is open to all NC State students, except English majors in the Literature concentration (16ENGLBA I6ENGLLLT).

 Admissions and Certification of Minor

 Students can apply for admission to any university minor program in MyPack Portal.
 Admission will be based on the student’s academic record, and in most cases no longer requires departmental review.
 The minor must be completed no later than the semester in which the student expects to graduate from his or her degree program.
 Students can monitor their progress toward completing the minor by viewing their Minor Degree Audit online, anytime, in MyPack Portal.

 Questions regarding unmet course requirements on your Minor Degree Audit (indicated by a red ‘X’) should be directed to the Minor Coordinator, below.

 SIS Code: 16WLM

 - This minor is open to NC State students, except 16ENGLBA, 16ENGLLT (Literature Concentration) majors.